6 hacks to boost your super now

 Opting to make personal super contributions not only boosts your super balance, but also helps you to pay less tax.
 Personal super contributions are usually taxed at the concessional rate of 15 per cent, instead of the marginal tax rate, which, depending on your income, could be as high as 47 per cent.

-The process can be tricky but worth it in most cases, so we recommend seeking the help of an independent financial advisor if you feel this is something you want to explore.
+The process can be tricky but worth it in most cases, so we recommend seeking the help of a financial advisor if you feel this is something you want to explore.
 You’ll also need to keep in mind that there are limits to how much you can personally contribute and note that you will not be able to access any personal contributions until retirement.

 Salary sacrificing your super means giving up a portion of your income now to build up your nest egg down the track.
 It’s an arrangement between you and your employer, where they agree to pay a set amount of your pre-tax salary into your super account in addition to your current 9.5%.
 The combined total of your employer’s super guarantee contributions and your own salary sacrificed contributions can’t exceed more than $25, 000, but concessional contributions are taxed at a low 15% when they hit your super account, making them a great option if you earn more than $37,000 a year.
 And if you’re self-employed, these contributions are tax deductible.

 5. Save for your spouse

 As it currently stands, if your spouse earns less than $40,000 a year then you’re entitled to make super contributions into their account on their behalf, while earning yourself a tax offset of up to $540 a year.
 Not bad, really.
 There are other conditions that apply so it’s worth seeking professional help to make sure you have all the information you need to make the decision for you.